-The term 'Ad Valorem Taxes' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Ad Valorem Taxes' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An ad valorem tax refers to taxes that governments assess on an item like personal or real estate property.
 While the most usual types of such taxes prove to be real estate transaction levied ones, they can also be issued on other kinds like foreign goods in the form of import duties.
 Such real estate taxes are usually one of the biggest (if not the largest) sources of revenue for municipal and state governmental jurisdictions alike.
 These property ad valorem taxes are generally just called property taxes for simplicity.